Ghost Jobs Are Killing Your DE Job Search in 2026

 Confirmed hiring freezes as of April 2026: Snap, Coinbase, LinkedIn, DoorDash, and Meta (excluding ML/AI).
 Meta scrapped 6,000 open postings while running an 8,000-person layoff.
 Those postings stayed live on LinkedIn for weeks after the freeze was announced.
 People applied to them and did phone screens for reqs that had been dead for days.

 66% of CEOs managing $19 trillion in assets said in a 2026 Fortune survey that they planned to freeze or cut hiring through the rest of the year.
-The job boards do not reflect this because companies keep postings live to keep their candidate benches warm.
+The job boards don’t reflect this because companies keep postings live to keep candidate benches warm.

-The signal that you are warming a bench rather than progressing toward an offer: if a company takes 8+ weeks from application to first phone screen while claiming urgency, the req almost certainly does not have headcount approval.
+The signal that a candidate is warming a bench rather than progressing toward an offer: a company that takes 8+ weeks from application to first phone screen while claiming urgency almost certainly doesn’t have headcount approval.
 Real, funded roles in this market move 3 to 4 weeks from application to first call.
 Anything beyond that is a bench.

-"We are always open to the right person" is the verbal version.
+“We are always open to the right person” is the verbal version.
 Treat it as a tell.
 In a recruiter screen, ask directly when the last headcount in the department was approved and how many candidates are in final rounds today.
-If they cannot answer, that is the answer.
+When the recruiter can’t answer, that is the answer.

 In the posting

 - Skill requirements that cannot exist.
-"10+ years of Apache Kafka" reads as a fantasy req, since Kafka was released in 2011 and did not see mainstream adoption until around 2015
+“10+ years of Apache Kafka” reads as a fantasy req, since Kafka was released in 2011 and didn’t see mainstream adoption until around 2015.

 In the process

-A SQL query you can run against your own application tracker to flag the obvious cases:
+A SQL query against an application tracker to flag the obvious cases:

 -- Flag postings older than 30 days or reposted 2+ times